Matt Wallner Player Props: Twins vs. Mariners

 Matt Wallner At The Plate

-- Wallner is batting .350 with a double, a home run and three walks.
+- Wallner is hitting .318 with a double, a home run and three walks.

 - Wallner has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored in three games this season (30.0%), but has had no multi-run games.
+- He has scored a run in three of 11 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.